The Pillage of Rome (The Play)

 SCENE V.

-At the city of Ariminum located, on the Adriatic Sea.
+At the city of Ariminum, located on the Adriatic Sea.

 ALARIC.

-Jovius, mine old friend and fellow soldier.
+Jovius, my old friend and comrade-in-arms.

 JOVIUS.